fredmontet/tars/README.md

 and check the getting started notebook in

-    notebook/getting-started.ipynb
+    notebooks/getting-started.ipynb

 and try to run it.
 If it does not work, it's probably because of the dependencies.
 In this case, you can try to install Tars with `pip` with

     pip install -r requirements.txt

-Once it works, take a visit in the notebooks for off/on-line testing:
+Once it works, take a visit in the `notebooks/tutorials`folder for more.

-    notebooks/offline-testing.ipynb
-    notebooks/online-testing.ipynb

 Have fun!